-Determines the nature and Monitors exposures to ensure their nature and extent are aligned with Braemar's goals and strategic objectives.

-Sets the tone for developing and embedding a risk-aware mindset into Braemar's organisational culture.
+- Reviews and approves risk management and internal control systems. - Determines the nature and extent of principal risks. - Monitors exposures to ensure their nature and extent are aligned with Braemar's goals and strategic objectives. - Sets the tone for developing and embedding a risk-aware mindset into Braemar's organisational culture.